-Injured in a Truck Accident?
+Injured in a Truck Accident in New York?
 Here’s Why MCS-90 is Important

 If you’re not a commercial trucker and you’ve never heard of the MCS-90 endorsement, that’s probably a good thing…it means you’ve never been in an accident involving a commercial truck where you needed to seek compensation for damages.
 However, should you ever wind up in one of the over 100,000 injury-causing truck accidents that occur… read more

 Truck accidents often arise from driver errors or bad maintenance

 Craig Rosenbaum | December 2, 2019 | Truck Accidents

 Trucking companies and their drivers in New York have a responsibility to maintain their vehicles and drive with care.
 Although the majority of transport companies and employees take their duties seriously, the consequences can be catastrophic when something goes wrong.
 Commercial trucks might weight as much as 80,000 pounds.
 These enormous 18-wheelers can crush passenger… read more

 Are you ready to share the road with e-scooters?

 Craig Rosenbaum | August 20, 2019 | Car Accidents, Motorcycle Accidents, Truck Accidents

 The rules of the road are always changing, but many New Yorkers may get caught off-guard by a law that may soon affect their safety on the streets.
 Both chambers of the legislature have passed a law that allows for rental e-scooters on New York streets, except for in Manhattan.
 The bill has not yet… read more